anilpras/TempUsageAlertWebJob/README.md

-Here is a suggestion to improve and decorate your `README.md` file with better formatting, headings, and additional sections for clarity and visual appeal:

----

 # TempUsageAlertWebJob

 This repository contains the code and instructions for creating a Timer Trigger WebJob to monitor temporary usage alerts for Azure App Services.